GeNeHetX/RNApipeline/README.md

 ### TOD/PAM infrastructure

 On the TOD/PAM Slurm infrastructure, `/ref` is a direct CephFS mount.
-Reference preparation is staged on node-local `/srv/slurm/scratch` and published atomically below `/ref`.
-IAC `/etc/nextflow/site.config` owns Slurm, scratch, Apptainer, caches, and queue profiles. `TOD_infra.config` contains only RNApipeline parameters and process resources.
-The `nf-run NAME` launcher supplies the per-run `/biojobs/nextflow/NAME/work` directory.
+IAC `/etc/nextflow/site.config` owns Slurm, scratch, Apptainer, caches, and queue profiles. `TOD_infra.config` supplies the reference root, shared staging path, containers, and bind options. `nf-run NAME` supplies the per-run `/biojobs/nextflow/NAME/work` directory.
 Repeating the same name resumes the existing run; do not create a new random run name for every retry.

 Build the Kallisto SIFs once, before the reference.
 The ARM64 SIF must be built on PAM; the x86_64 SIF must be built on TOD (Intel and AMD are both x86_64).